Ulrich & Canale's Nursing Care Planning Guides Elsevier eBook on VitalSource, 8th Edition

 Elsevier eBook on VitalSource

-Confidently plan individualized care for clients in acute care, extended care, and home care environments with Ulrich & Canale's Nursing Care Planning Guides: Prioritization, Delegation, and Clinical Reasoning, 8th Edition.
-This in-depth nursing care planning guide features 31 detailed nursing diagnosis care plans and 63 disease/disorder care plans that are keyed to specific expected outcomes and interventions.
+Help students plan individualized care for clients in acute care, extended care, and home care environments with Ulrich & Canale's Nursing Care Planning Guides: Prioritization, Delegation, and Clinical Reasoning, 8th Edition.
+This practical care planning guide features 31 detailed nursing diagnosis care plans and 63 disease/disorder care plans that are keyed to specific expected outcomes and interventions.
 With updated content and the most recent NANDA-I® nursing diagnoses, NIC® interventions, and NOC® outcomes, it reflects the latest nursing taxonomies and evidence-treatment protocols.
-You’ll also receive access to a popular Online Care Planner that allows you to edit and print standardized nursing diagnosis care plans.
+Students also receive access to a popular Online Care Planner that allows them to edit and print standardized nursing diagnosis care plans.

 - The most in-depth care plans of any nursing care planning book foster clinical reasoning and promote effective clinical decision-making.

 - 31 nursing diagnosis care plans provide detailed interventions with rationales and documentation guidelines for the most common NANDA-I® nursing diagnoses.

 - 63 in-depth disease/disorder care plans serve as a complete reference for the most common disorders in acute care, extended care, and home care settings.